catseye/Chrysoberyl/README.markdown

 historically been collected in relatively ad-hoc YAML files, but in 2017 it was converted to [Feedmark][] format, which is a subset of Markdown.

-These Feedmark articles can be found in [the articles directory](articles/).
+These Feedmark articles can be found in [the article directory](article/).

 Chrysoberyl contains primarily things produced by Cat's Eye Technologies;
 it only contains things not produced by Cat's Eye Technologies when they